 “C’mon, kid,” Fraction said, grabbing his cigarettes.
 “Field trip.”

-The overhead halogens flickered on, revealing a printing press seemingly designed by M.C.
+The overhead halogens flickered on, revealing a printing press evidently designed by M.C.
 Escher.
 The production line cut its way through a warehouse-sized space, dormant but functional.
-Fraction and Walker came through the entrance already nodding their approval.
+Fraction and Walker nodded their approval from the entrance.